redblaze/message-bus/README.md

 mb.garbageCollect(cb);
 ```

+<a name='messageBus-retry'></a>
 ####  messageBus.retry(callback)

 This API retries the messages that had failed with recoverable errors.
 It is usually used in a cron job to increase the reliability of the message bus.
-The number of retries before declaring fatal can be configured in the [constructor](#new-MessageBus), the default value of which is 5.
+The number of retries before declaring fatal can be configured in the [constructor](#new-MessageBus) with the field "retry_limit", the default value of which is 5.

 __Example__
 ```js